 Where can I see it?

 Beyond the Border was released on DVD by Alpha, a budget disc concern.
 The print is fairly battered, the film is played a bit too fast and there is a canned score that ranges from so-so to wildly inappropriate.
 (What do you mean they didn’t play Italian Baroque music in the old west?)
-However, the price is nice (you can snag it for as low as $3.00 as of this writing) and this is the only home video release for the film.
-I recommend employing some of the suggestions found in my Silent Film First Aid Kit.
+This is currently the only home media release.